grafana/sigma-rule-deployment/README.md

 #### 1. Data source compatibility

-Data source plugins vary in their support for metric queries and the generated query from the convert action may only produce a log query, and not a metric query (no Sigma correlation support yet).
+Data source plugins vary in their support for metric queries and the generated query from the convert action for Sigma rules will often only produce a log query, not a metric query.
+In contrast, a converted Sigma Correlation rule will generally produce a metric query, which can be used directly in the alert rule.

 - **Native support**: Some data sources, such as Loki, can [apply metric functions](https://grafana.com/docs/loki/latest/query/metric_queries/) to log queries
-- **Limited support**: Other data source, including the [Elasticsearch data source](https://grafana.com/docs/grafana/latest/datasources/elasticsearch/), do not support metric queries through their native query language
+- **Limited support**: Other data source, including the [Elasticsearch data source](https://grafana.com/docs/grafana/latest/datasources/elasticsearch/), do not support metric queries through their native query language, but their log query response can include metric metadata (e.g., counts)

 #### 2. Custom query models